borocode/borocode.github.io/content/posts/creating-this-from-my-ipad.md

 edit- fail. test

-edit2- lfg, kind of an unelegant solution but got something up and running.
+edit2- lfg, kind of an inelegant solution but got something up and running.
 Not sure if I would use this stack in an enterprise solution but I don't think I can make any better of the compromises wrt mobility and security.
 Pretty happy.
 Technically, I should be able to post from any where in the world without relying on a service to stay online.
 This is a pretty good setup for text posts but would love to come up with a solution for other media too.